-The station will allow us to know inside and outside temperature, wind speed, wind direction, barometric pressure, and rainfall.
+The station will allow us to know most of weather information, such as indoor outdoor temperature, wind speed, wind direction, barometric pressure, and rainfall.
 Wow!
 A little more information than I need.
-And the data is logged onto our computer through a wireless connection as well as being stored by a battery when we are not logged on and then downloaded when we connect.
+And the data is logged onto our computer through data logger by a wireless connection as well as being stored by a battery when we are not logged on and then downloaded when we connect.
 We will have monthly readings to use for our analysis.
 The effortless research you may think.

 Here are some of my information after checking weather station reviews website:

-Homemade weather stations are the result of assembling a handful of different instruments for measuring the weather.
+Best home weather station (homemade) is the result of assembling a handful of different instruments for measuring the weather.
 The station’s instruments are analog for the most part.
 They are usually assembled into or mounted on box that is open on one side.
 Sometimes these stations even have small peaked roofs, which better enable them to endure the weather.
 Set up in places that have good exposure to the weather, they are often found on the tops of buildings or fixed to posts in open fields.
 Using stations of this kind, very reliable data about the weather can be collected and used to make predictions.